Imperial/McCook Programs

 Volunteer

-Our Imperial outreach office and thrift store offers many opportunities for individuals, families, and parish communities to serve those in need.
+We offer many opportunities for individuals, families, and parish communities to serve those in need.
 Ultimately, we are about service to one another: the disabled, the aged, the newcomer, and the poor among us.

 Our location

-The latest CSS Imperial News
+The latest CSS Imperial/McCook News

-by Katie Patrick
+By Katie Patrick